jero122794/ms-generator/README.md

 Exposed interfaces to send Commands and Queries by the CQRS principles.
 The MicroService exposes its interfaces as Micro-APIs that are nested on the general API.

-## GraphQL throught emi-gateway API <a name="api_emi-gateway_graphql"></a>
+## GraphQL throught generator-ui-gateway API <a name="api_generator-ui-gateway_graphql"></a>
-These are the exposed GraphQL functions throught the [emi-gateway API](https://github.com/nebulae-university/emi-gateway).
+These are the exposed GraphQL functions throught the [generator-ui-gateway API](https://github.com/nebulae-university/generator-ui-gateway).

-Note: You may find the GraphQL schema [here](api/emi-gateway/graphql/micro-service-template/schema.gql)
+Note: You may find the GraphQL schema [here](api/generator-ui-gateway/graphql/generator/schema.gql)

 ### GraphQL Enums